Ultimate Stellaris DLC Tier List [Machine Age Update]

 Stellaris Astral Planes DLC

 Astral Planes is the newest DLC that comes with a 3.10 patch.
 While the DLC may seem very interesting and extensive, it doesn’t really change the core gameplay in a major way.
-Nevertheless, the additions from Astral Planes is pretty impressive and include over 30 Astral Rifts, 8 Relics, 4 Civics, 1 Origin, and new music.
+Nevertheless, the additions from Astral Planes are pretty impressive and include over 30 Astral Rifts, 8 Relics, 4 Civics, 1 Origin, and new music.
 As you can see, while it is focused mainly on the story aspect,

 Arguably, this isn’t a must-have DLC; rather, it is focused on expanding the Stellaris story and narrative by adding in a ton of new interesting sci-fi stories hidden in the astral rifts.
 The whole concept revolves around astral planes and rifts, which are mysterious anomalies (not those anomalies) that need to be explored and researched in order to gain deeper lore and knowledge about these appearances.